CaoHoangTung/sharkcop/README.md

 # Sharkcop - A machine learning tool to detech phishing URLs

 Sharkcop has 2 main parts:
-1. Sharkcop-server: A flask webserver which provide a restful api to fetch an url's information
+1. **Sharkcop-server**: A flask webserver which provide a restful api to fetch an url's information
-2. Sharkcop-extension: A Chrome extension which interact with sharkcop-server to detech phishing URLs on Facebook and Messenger
+2. **Sharkcop-extension**: A Chrome extension which interact with sharkcop-server to detech phishing URLs on Facebook and Messenger

 ## Getting Started